eclipse-sumo/sumo/docs/web/docs/Libtraci.md

 - subscriptions that require additional arguments (except for *vehicle.getLeader*)
 - stricter type checking
   - the pure Python TraCI client sometimes accepts any iterable object where Libtraci wants a list
-  - pure Python may accept any object where Libtraci needs a boolean value
+  - pure Python may accept any object where Libtraci needs a boolean value or a string
 - there is no cleanup / waiting for the started subprocess (sumo)

-# Building it
+# Building and Installing it

+The binary windows release already contains the readily compiled libtraci for C++ and Java.
+For Python you should prefer the pure Python implementation anyway (`pip install traci`) but if you must you can install it via `pip install libtraci`.
+Only if your platform or language is not supported follow the steps below.

 If swig and the developer packages for your target language (e.g. Python or Java) are installed the build should be enabled by default.